1j01/pipes/README.md

 Long pipes, following other pipes, short winding pipes?
 Avoiding intersection?
 Where's the source code to the original pipes screensaver?
-If I google "original pipes screensaver source code" I get...
+If I [google](https://www.google.com/search?q=original+pipes+screensaver+source+code) "original pipes screensaver source code" I get...
-[an HN post about this very project](https://news.ycombinator.com/item?id=10609822) as the top result, which is not helpful, altho it is flattering. 😛
+[an HN post about this very project](https://news.ycombinator.com/item?id=10609822) as the top result 😛

 * Ball joint at the start of a pipe

 * Use a disolve effect when clearing

-* Add icon to this README and favicon
+* Add favicon

 ## See Also